PingOne Advanced Identity Cloud

 An example of an ID is 449d7e27-7889-47af-a736-83b6bbf97ec5.

-Proceed to the next section to learn how to enter these values into the collection, plus other settings necessary to use Postman with Identity Cloud.
+Proceed to the next section to learn how to enter these values into the collection, plus other settings necessary to use Postman with Advanced Identity Cloud.

 Configure collection variables